moves-rwth/storm/documentation/installation/manual-configuration.md

 {% include toc.html %}

-Designed for users that need particular features and people developing under Storm, this guide will detail how perform a manual configuration of the build process.
+Designed for users that need particular features and people developing under Storm, this guide will detail how to perform a manual configuration of the build process.

 ## Manually installing dependencies